With all the hustle, bustle and excitement happening, these Christmas Morning Sandwiches are perfect for feeding the family on this very busy day.

-As for Christmas morning breakfast, well you already know what we have.
+As for Christmas breakfast, well you already know what we have.
 One year I thought of making something different.
-OMG, my adults kids went nuts.
+OMG, my adult kids went nuts.
 They said Christmas morning is not Christmas morning without these sandwiches.
 Even my grandson talks about them, and he is only 5!

 Christmas Eve also involves watching (#affiliate) Elf (another thing my kids INSIST on).
 We all pile into the family room, plop ourselves in front of the TV and watch this Christmas classic.

-Before we go to bed, I usually grab one of the girls to get these Christmas Morning Sandwiches prepared and put in the fridge for the next day.
-They are easy to do, and so delicious to eat.
+Before we go to bed, I usually grab one of the girls to get these overnight sandwiches prepared and put in the fridge for the next day.
+They are easy to do and so delicious to eat.

 All it takes is some bread, cheese, cold cuts, and eggs.
 Sort of like a grilled cheese/french toast breakfast fusion.
 Layer the cheese and meat between bread slices, cut in half, place in a baking dish, pour on the beaten eggs, cover and place in the fridge.
 I like to use aluminum pans, makes for less cleanup in the morning.

-You can make this your own my picking whatever meat and cheese your family loves.
-We happen to like combination of turkey, ham and provolone cheese.
+You can make this your own by picking whatever meat and cheese your family loves.
+We happen to like a combination of turkey, ham and provolone cheese.

 In the morning I put on a pot of coffee and head down to the family room.
 Stockings, presents, excitement, love, and laughter fill the room.
 The grandkids get here REALLY early, but seriously my husband doesn’t sleep the night before Christmas either.
 I remember HE had us up at 5:00 a.m.once!